-The litigations in which the EDF Group is involved are described in section 20.5 of the 2007 Document de Référence.
+The litigations in which the EDF Group is involved are described in section 20.5 of

+EDF's 2007 Document de Référence.
 This chapter reports on new litigations or those which have seen significant developments.

-Developments in two litigations since publication of the 2007 Document de Référence are described below:
+Developments in two litigations since publication of EDF's 2007 Document de Référence are described below: